Plymouth Colony: Economy

 Agriculture also made up an important part of the Plymouth economy.
-The colonists adopted Indian agricultural practices and crops.
-They planted maize, squash, pumpkins, and beans.
-Besides the crops themselves, the Pilgrims learned productive farming techniques from the Indians, such as proper crop rotation and the use of dead fish to fertilize the soil.
+The colonists adopted native agricultural practices and crops.
+They planted maize, squash, and beans.
+Besides the crops themselves, the Pilgrims learned productive farming techniques from the natives, such as proper crop rotation and the use of dead fish to fertilize the soil.
 In addition to these native crops, the colonists also successfully planted Old World crops such as turnips, carrots, peas, wheat, barley, and oats.

-Overall, there was very little cash in Plymouth Colony, so most wealth was accumulated in the form of possessions.
+Overall, there was little cash in Plymouth Colony, so most wealth was accumulated in the form of possessions.
 Trade goods such as furs, fish, and livestock were subject to fluctuations in price and were unreliable repositories of wealth.
 Durable goods represented an important source of economic stability for the residents, such as fine wares, clothes, and furnishings.
 In 1652, the Massachusetts General Court authorized Boston silversmith John Hull to produce local coinage in shilling, sixpence, and threepence denominations to address a coin shortage in the colony.
 To that point, the colony's economy had been entirely dependent on barter and foreign currency, including English, Spanish, Dutch, Portuguese, and counterfeit coins.
 In 1661, after the restoration of the monarchy, the English government considered the Boston mint to be treasonous.
 However, the colony ignored the English demands to cease operations until at least 1682, when Hull's contract expired, and the colony did not move to renew his contract or appoint a new mint master.
 The coinage was a contributing factor to the revocation of the Massachusetts Bay Colony charter in 1684.